🧠Working With AI the Right Way | Knowledge Boundaries & Assumption Control — Chapter Eight

 AI does not choose assumptions.

-Users do — by omission.
+Users do — through omission.

-Long-Term Benefits of Explicit Knowledge Boundaries
+Long-Term Benefits of Explicit Boundaries

-Users who consistently state what they know and don’t know experience:
+Users who consistently state knowledge boundaries experience:

-shorter exchanges
+Shorter exchanges

-cleaner outputs
+Cleaner outputs

-faster convergence
+Faster convergence

-higher trust
+Higher trust

 Personal Take